MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: Evaluation

 Preprocessing includes whitespace trimming, irrelevant token removal, and fault-tolerant JSON parsing to ensure consistent evaluation.
 We report both per-field recall and averaged recall across all five attributes.

-\paragraph{Subjective Evaluation.} In this setting, models are asked to generate human-readable, clinically appropriate explanations based on the input report.
-For consistency, all models are evaluated under the +OCR configuration, where the recognized text is provided to the model.
+\paragraph{Subjective Evaluation.} In this setting, models are asked to generate human-readable, report-grounded explanations based on the input report.
+For consistency, all models are evaluated under the no-OCR configuration, where the recognized text is not provided to the model.

-We employ DeepSeek-R1 as the evaluator model, prompted to assess three key dimensions: factual accuracy, reasoning validity, and ethical compliance.
+We employ DeepSeek-R1 as the evaluator model, prompted to assess three key dimensions: factual accuracy, reasoning validity, and patient-facing clarity.
 Each interpretation is scored on a discrete 3-point scale: